bitlaexchange/bit.la/README.md

 # Is there a Twitter account ?
 * The only twitter account we use is https://twitter.com/bitlaexchange so Beware of Scams !
 # Where to buy BTL ?
-You can JOIN ICO by sending ETH minimum 0.2 ETH to Crowdsale Contract Address : 0xF8A8e3165cD4821ab01dFe32f51346CbE4c90B48 and you will receive 10 000 BTL = 0.2 ETH
+You can JOIN ICO by sending ETH minimum 0.2 ETH to Crowdsale Contract Address : 0xF8A8e3165cD4821ab01dFe32f51346CbE4c90B48 and you will receive 10 000 BTL = 0.2 ETH on the address you sent ETH.
+Use enought GWEI to make transaction perfect.